 In other words, the classes are for everyone.

-You don’t need to budget your time for commuting, shower and getting organized for every class.
+You don’t need to budget your time for commuting, showering at the gym, and getting organized for every class.
 You can literally do the session whenever you want, at your fingertips.

 Also, most local yoga classes run for a minimum of 60 minutes in the yoga studio.
 Which means you either do all or nothing.